Skip to main content

 AADSAS (Associated American Dental Schools Application Services)

-Evaluations can be uploaded to the AADSAS service by the Office of Scholastic Enrichment & Equity or mailed or emailed directly to individual schools.
+Evaluations can be uploaded to the AADSAS service by our office or mailed or emailed directly to individual schools.

 Please refer to the AADSAS site or FAQs below.